rosshpayne/ODTM/README.md

 Oracle Distributed Task Manager (aka DOM)

-ODTM provides a simple framework to manage and execute complex database maintenance operations from a central database repository, called the DTM-server, across a network of remote Oracle database instances, in a safe, restartable and scalable fashion.
+ODTM provides a simple framework to manage and execute complex database maintenance operations from a central database instance, called the DTM-server, across a network of remote Oracle database instances, in a safe, restartable and scalable fashion.

-Complex database operations, such as archiving and purging multiple hundreds if not billions of records at a time are usually composed of mulitple tasks where each task typically comprises a single SQL that impacts a single partition of a table or index as an example.
+Complex database operations, such as archiving and purging multiple hundreds if not billions of records at a time are usually comprised of mulitple tasks, where each task typically comprises one maybe two SQL statements that impact a single partition of a table or index as an example.
 In addition, some operations may involve running the same task (simple or complex) across multiple Oracle instances concurrently.
 Eitherway, ODTM provides a framework that enables these operations to be run not only in parallel but also in a completely restartable fashion should any individual task fail for operational reasons.
-In addition, you can monitor the progress of the operation across each instance from three levels.
-At the individual SQL statement, the individual task and at the highest level of the operation.
-You can see the start time and complete time of each SQL statement, task or operation along with any errors that maybe generated.
-Also, when applicable the SQL logging records the number of rows impacted.
+In addition, you can monitor the progress of an operation across multiple instances from the central DTM-server instance down to the individual SQL statement level.
+You can review the start time and end time of each SQL statement, each individual task and at the highest level of the operation.
+Also, when applicable, the logging records the number of rows impacted for each SQL statement.

 You can halt an operation at any stage and resume it at a later time.